sebagb/Ecommerce/README.md

 3) From the root directory run one command depending on your OS to apply EF migrations
 	- `./UserService/UserService.Application/efbundle`
 	- `UserService\UserService.Application\efbundle.exe`
-4) Dotnet services might not run from the start if a dependency wasn't ready on time.
-Check container logs and restart if needed.

 ## A sample test flow
 1) `POST http://localhost:5030/users/`